 The navigation lights switch controls power ON/OFF to the boat's navigation, running and anchor lights.
 This switch is usually a three-position switch, with OFF in the center.
 When the switch is in the NAV position, the red and green navigational, white stern and running lights, and console gauge lights are activated.
-When the switch is in the ANC position, only the white all-around light is activated.
+When the switch is in the ANC position, only the white stern light is activated.

 Never operate the boat between sunset and sunrise using only the stern light.
 Use all navigational lights when operating underway between sunset and sunrise.
-Verify that all lights are operating before getting underway.